 Find Out if Your Organization is Being Impacted by Voice Spam

-Over the past year, Mutare has extended, as a service, the use of its proprietary voice traffic filtering and analysis technology to produce a fully detailed Voice Traffic Analysis report for organizations interested in gaining a better understanding of the make-up of their voice traffic and the impact of voice spam intrusions.
-In the process, the company has divined some interesting, industry-specific patterns and Insights.
-Specifically, not only do Institutions of Higher Learning have a larger than average number of robocalls and spam calls entering their networks, but they are uniquely vulnerable to the more dangerous variations that bring real harm to their communities.
+Over the past year, Mutare has extended, as a service, the use of its proprietary voice traffic filtering and analysis technology to produce a fully detailed Voice Traffic Assessment report for organizations interested in gaining a better understanding of the make-up of their voice traffic and the impact of voice spam intrusions.
+In the process, the company has divined some interesting, industry-specific patterns and insights.
+Specifically, not only do institutions of higher education have a larger than average number of robocalls and spam calls entering their networks, but they are uniquely vulnerable to the more dangerous variations that bring real harm to their communities.

 Regardless of organization, those struggling with voice spam know there is power in knowledge.
-To learn more about the power of Mutare’s Voice Spam Filter or to request a Voice Traffic Analysis for your organization, visit https://www.mutare.com/voice-spam-filter.
+To learn more about the power of Mutare’s Voice Traffic Filter or to request a Voice Traffic Assessment for your organization, visit https://www.mutare.com/voice-traffic-filter.